Travel Information Riding CTA News & Initiatives Buy Fares & Gifts About CTA Doing Business

-The Chicago Transit Authority ("CTA") operates the nation's second largest public transportation system.
-On an average weekday 1.7 million rides are taken on CTA.
-The CTA is a regional transit system that serves 40 suburbs, in addition to the City of Chicago, and provides 81 percent of the public transit trips in the six-county Chicago Metropolitan-area region either with direct service or connecting service to Metra and Pace.
+The Chicago Transit Authority (CTA) operates one of the nation’s largest public transportation systems.
+On an average weekday, 765,566 rides are taken on CTA.
+The CTA is a regional transit system that serves 35 suburbs, in addition to the City of Chicago, and provides 81 percent of the public transit trips in the six-county Chicago metropolitan area either with direct service or connecting service to Metra and Pace.

-On the rapid transit system, CTA's 1,190 rail cars operate over eight routes and 224.1 miles of track.
-CTA trains make about 2,391 trips each day and serve 144 stations.
+On the rapid transit system, CTA’s 1,480 rail cars operate eight routes and 224.1 miles of track.
+CTA trains make about 1,888 trips each day and serve 145 stations.

-Chicago is one of few cities in the world that has rail service to two major airports.
-CTA's Blue Line 'L' can take customers to O'Hare International Airport.
-Orange Line trains, which operate clockwise on the Loop 'L' strucutre, travel to Midway Airport.
+Chicago is one of the few cities in the world that has rail service to two major airports.
+CTA’s Blue Line ‘L’ can take customers to O’Hare International Airport.
+Orange Line trains, which operate clockwise on the Loop ‘L’ structure, travel to Midway Airport.

 CTA also provides around-the-clock service on certain routes.
 During late night and early morning hours, major rail lines and some of CTA's bus routes offer "Night Owl" service, much of it with connecting schedules and routing.